Can GitHub Issues Help in App Review Classifications?

-We performed several experiments to evaluate the effectiveness of our proposed approach.
-We analyze the impact of each augmentation method on classifying unseen datasets.
-For this reason, we created a truth dataset through a standard process.
-This involved manually labeling 500 reviews randomly selected from five apps that met the necessary conditions for applying augmentation methods.
-The labeling process involved four developers to ensure accuracy and reliability.
-The results of our experiments demonstrate that augmented datasets can lead to a significant improvement in model performance, including F1-score and recall.
-For bug reports, the F1-score increased to 13.9, and the recall improved to 29.9.
-Similarly, for feature requests, the F1-score and recall increased to 7.5 and 13.5, respectively.
-Notably, recall is particularly crucial for developers in review classifiers, especially when predicting bug reports \cite{Maalej_Journal}.
+The results of our experiments demonstrate that augmented datasets can lead to a significant improvement in model performance.
+The F1-score increased to 6.3 and 7.2 for bug reports and feature requests, respectively.
+In augmented models related to bug reports, we observe that recall increases up to 9.2 compared to the baseline model, along with an improvement in precision.
+Notably, recall is particularly crucial for developers in review classifiers, especially when predicting bug reports~\cite{Maalej_Journal}.
 A higher recall ensures that less target information is lost.
 So, our approach enhances the reliability of review classifiers.
 As expected, the Within-App and Within-Context methods, which are used to train app-specific classifiers, exhibit more improvement compared to the Between-App method, which is used to train the general-purpose classifiers.
 This outcome can be attributed to the fact that Within-App and Within-Context methods leverage more relevant and app-specific information, leading to better performance.

 In addition, the augmentation of available public datasets also enhances the generalizability of models trained based on them, as evidenced by improvements in F1-score and recall.